ljh77/QI-RAG-LLM/README.md

-# QI-RAG: Query-Indexed Retrieval-Augmented Generation
+# QI-RAG: Query-Indexed Retrieval-Augmented Generation(2026.4)

 ## Overview
 QI-RAG is a retrieval framework that indexes queries instead of documents.